duke24k/self-driving-car-nd/p4/README.md

 ![alt text][image1]

 ---
-**Provide an example of a distortion-corrected image**
+**an example of a distortion-corrected image**

- The code for this step is contained from the second to the 6th code cell of the IPython notebook, p4_submit.ipynb To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+ The code for this step is contained from the second to the 6th code cell of the IPython notebook, p4_submit.ipynb.

 ![alt text][image2]

 ---
-**create a thresholded binary image**
+**thresholded binary image**

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 5 through 74 in `utils.py`).
 Here's an example of my output for this step.